This page provides an overview of the Kubernetes API.

 apiVersion: $GROUP_NAME/$VERSION(for example,

 apiVersion: batch/v1).
-Full list of supported API groups can be seen in Kubernetes API reference.
+You can find the full list of supported API groups in Kubernetes API reference.

-There are two supported paths to extending the API with custom resources:
+The two paths that support extending the API with custom resources are:

 Certain resources and API groups are enabled by default.
 You can enable or disable them by setting